ludwig-cf/ludwig-cf.github.io/inputs/parallel.rst

 A facility is provided to report the imbalance time observed at the point of the lattice distribition halo swap.
-This introduces an explicit synchronisation immediately before the halo swap to allow the separation of load  imbalance and actually communciation overhead.
+This introduces an explicit synchronisation immediately before the halo swap to allow the separation of load  imbalance and actually communication overhead.

 .. code-block:: none